 It's been just over 100 days since Muslim Brotherhood candidate Mohammed Morsi came to power in Egypt, and the guy has already had to fight an insurgency in the Sinai, deal with getting caught adjusting himself on camera and, most recently, attempt to put down some civil unrest on the streets of Cairo.

-This latest round of political beatdowns started on Friday, when liberal secularist protesters in Tahrir Square started chanting against Morsi after Mubarak-era thugs were acquitted of the deaths of revolutionary protesters in the "Battle of the Camels".
+This latest round of political beat downs started on Friday, when liberal secularist protesters in Tahrir Square started chanting against Morsi after Mubarak-era thugs were acquitted of the deaths of revolutionary protesters in the "Battle of the Camels."

 One could say that, compared to Europe and South America, Africa has managed to largely avoid football hooliganism, but I guess there's a first for everything.
-The latest country to enter the rather undesirable club of football issues is Senegal, where on Saturday fans of the national football team trashed their own stadium in Dakar with rocks and rubbish aimed at Ivory Coast players and fans.
+The latest country to enter the rather undesirable club of football issues is Senegal, where on Saturday fans of the national football team trashed their own stadium in Dakar with rocks and trash aimed at Ivory Coast players and fans.

-The two countries were playing each other in a vital must-win match for the African Cup Of Nations, the second of a two-legged qualifier.
-Senegal were already 4-2 down before the match started, so after Didier Drogba pushed the Ivory Coast 2-0 up with a penalty, the shit hit the fan.
+The two countries were playing each other in a vital must-win match for the African Cup of Nations, the second of a two-legged qualifier.
+Senegal was already 4-2 down before the match started, so after Didier Drogba pushed the Ivory Coast 2-0 up with a penalty, the shit hit the fan.
 The Ivorian fans had to flee onto the pitch to escape the violence, while the players had to be escorted out of the building by riot cops.
 The match was quickly abandoned and the Senegalese were disqualified from the ACON.

-The latter, however, do seem to have solved part of their supply problem, after managing to capture a number of air defence bases including one near Aleppo on Friday.
+The latter, however, do seem to have solved part of their supply problem, after managing to capture a number of air defense bases including one near Aleppo on Friday.
 After a fierce battle that involved a number of FSA units, the Taaneh air base was taken and its stocks looted, including many anti-air missiles the FSA are in desperate need of.
 Within days the anti-air missiles the FSA so desperately needed were put to use, and one more regime fighter jet was shot down.